ddev/ddev/docs/content/users/quickstart.md

 ## Drupal

-=== "Drupal"

 For all versions of Drupal 8+ the Composer techniques work.
 The settings configuration is done differently for each Drupal version, but the project type is "drupal".

+=== "Drupal 10"

     ```bash
     mkdir my-drupal-site